Decoherence of Schr\"odinger cat states in light of wave/particle duality: Stochastic Schr odinger equation, Fokker--Planck equation and the associated potential in homodyne detection

 By direct substitution, we find the solution in the form:

-This has the same form to the marginal of the Wigner function of the {\it initial} cavity state, integrating over the phase-space co-ordinate transverse to the direction of the phasor representing the local oscillator.
-The distribution should be rescaled with $Q_{\theta}=2(\cos\theta \,x +\sin\theta\, y)$ in the steady state ($\eta \to 1$), to be identified {\it a posteriori} with the inferred initial marginal.
+With the passage of time, the above expression converges at different rates (depending on the LO phase) to the marginal of the Wigner function of the {\it initial} cavity state.
+The marginals are obtained integrating over the phase-space co-ordinate transverse to the direction of the phasor representing the local oscillator.
+The distribution should be rescaled with $Q_{\theta}=2(\cos\theta \,x +\sin\theta\, y)$ in the steady state ($\eta \to 1$), to be {\it a posteriori} identified with the inferred initial marginal.
 For $\theta=\pi/2$, we obtain Eq.~\eqref{eq:marginal}, namely the marginal

-plotted in Fig.~\ref{fig:FIG1} and superposed on the histograms of the long-time limit in the realizations solving~\eqref{eq:SSEtr} with $r=0$, for different values of $\phi_0$.
+plotted in Fig.~\ref{fig:FIG1} and superposed on the histograms of the long-time limit in the realizations solving~\eqref{eq:SDEtr} with $r=0$, for different values of $\phi_0$.

-\subsection{Conditioned wavefunction and Monte Carlo algorithm}
+\section{Conditioned wavefunction and Monte Carlo algorithm}

-\subsubsection{Conditioned evolution and photon emission rates}
+\subsection{Conditioned evolution and photon emission rates}

 The wave-particle correlator unraveling consists of a continuous homodyne current generation reset by photon ``clicks'' recorded by the APD.
 Putting the pieces together and, owing to the linearity of the SSE~\eqref{eq:SSEsup}, for the conditioned wavefunction we obtain the superposition: